jdwilson4/ThePoliticalBrain/README.md

 https://drive.google.com/file/d/1cI9ngWViE4TvO2wS7DwYMIKuKE8lJXXB/view?usp=sharing

 This will bring you to a Google Drive that requires permission to download.
-Please email me at wilsonj41@upmc.edu or jdwilson4@usfca.edu to request access.
+Please email me at jdwilson4@usfca.edu to request access.
 When you request access, please let me know the purpose of download.
 If you use the data for your own research, please cite the following papers:

 Seo-Eun Yang, James D. Wilson, Zhong-Lin Lu, and Skyler Cranmer. **Functional Connectivity Signatures of Political Ideology** (2022) *PNAS Nexus* DOI: https://academic.oup.com/pnasnexus/advance-article/doi/10.1093/pnasnexus/pgac066/6590843